Nickelodeon Writing ProgramSubscribe

 The Nick Writing Program is one of the best in the biz.
 While in the Program, writers get paid full-time while they polish their comedy chops, network with our series creators and studio executives, work in writers’ rooms, and receive hands-on experience writing scripts and pitching ideas for both live-action and animated television.
 This is a once-in-a-lifetime opportunity to dedicate yourself to the craft of writing and build your career from the ground up.

 Consider the facts: Dozens of our alumni have gone on to amazing careers as television Staff Writers, Executive Producers, and show Creators at Nickelodeon and beyond, and you could too!

-The Nick Writing Program is not a writing contest – It’s a launching pad for diverse and emerging creatives.
-Come spend up to a year with us at the studio in Burbank, CA. If you bring the drive, the unique voice, and the engaging ideas, we’ll give you the tools you need to succeed in the industry for years to come.
+The Nick Writing Program is not a writing contest – it’s a launching pad for diverse and emerging creatives.
+Come spend up to a year with us at the studio in Burbank, CA. If you bring the drive, the unique voice, and the engaging ideas for Kids and Family content, we’ll give you the tools you need to succeed in the industry for years to come.

 Please note: Submissions that do not adhere to these guidelines will not be considered for placement in the Program.